kaust-vislab/MidSurfer/README.md

-# MidSurfer - A Paraview Plugin for extracting mid-surfaces from segmentations masks
+# MidSurfer - A Paraview Plugin for extracting mid-surfaces from segmentation masks

 ![Teaser](images/teaser.png)